Airlines warn employees they could be furloughed at the end of March

 American Airlines said Wednesday that it will send notices to 13,000 employees.
 Last month, United Airlines notified 14,000 employees that they could be furloughed.
 Hawaiian Airlines recently sent notices to 800 workers.

-In a joint letter to employees, American Airlines Chief Executive Officer Doug Parker and President Robert Isom wrote that air travel demand has failed to rebound.
+In a joint letter to employees, American Airlines chief executive Doug Parker and President Robert Isom wrote that air travel demand has failed to rebound.
 American will operate 45 percent fewer flights in the first quarter of 2021 compared with the same time period in 2019, they said.
 The airline also doesn’t expect to operate all its aircraft this summer as it previously had hoped.

 “We are nearly five weeks into 2021, and unfortunately, we find ourselves in a situation similar to much of 2020,” Parker and Isom wrote.
 “As we closed out last year with the successful extension of the Payroll Support Program (PSP), we fully believed that we would be looking at a summer schedule where we’d fly all of our airplanes and need the full strength of our team.
 Regrettably, that is no longer the case.”